STORM-IRIT/Radium-Engine/Docs/radium-as-submodule.md

 )
 ```

-Then build radium (as debug and release)
+Then build Radium (in debug and release) using the following commands (for Linux):
-For linux something like
 ```
 cd external
 mkdir build-radium-debug